brachiGH/encrypted_vault_uploader/readme.md

 # how to download google configuration files

 ```
-Go to the Google Cloud Console https://console.cloud.google.com/ and create a new project (or select an existing one).
+Go to the Google Cloud Console https://console.cloud.google.com/ and create a new project.
 Enable the Google Drive API for your project by following these steps:
     Click on the "APIs & Services" -> "Library" menu on the left sidebar.
     Search for "Google Drive API" and click on it.